Analysis: Thoughts on new rules, Earl Thomas, Tyler Lockett, Mike Davis and more as the NFL meetings conclude

 - UW Huskies defense undergoes power shakeup: How Jimmy Lake, Pete Kwiatkowski made it happen

 The news broke after Pete Carroll met the media here.
-But I would imagine Carroll would be in favor of the league doing something as he has been a strong proponent of taking steps to take the head out of the game, including a video teaching a shoulder-first rugby-style of tackling that he also preaches to his team.
+But I would imagine Carroll would be in favor of the league doing something as he has been a strong proponent of taking steps to take the head out of the game, including producing a video teaching a shoulder-first rugby-style of tackling that he also preaches to his team.

 2, Earl Thomas’ future remains clear as mud.

 Anyone hoping for any clarity on what will happen with Thomas left sorely disappointed.
-Seahawks GM John Schneider said only that the team wouldn’t be doing its job if it didn’t explore trade options for Thomas or anyone else on the team (though the question was asked specifically about Thomas).
-And Carroll gave only two vague answers noting that Thomas is under contract for 2018 and evading talk of his future.
+Seahawks GM John Schneider said only that the team wouldn’t be doing its job if it didn’t explore trade options for Thomas or anyone else on the roster (though the question was asked specifically about Thomas).
+And Carroll gave only two vague answers about Thomas, noting in each that Thomas is under contract for 2018 and evading talk of his future.

-Dallas has been an obvious thought as a potential landing spot for Thomas.
+Dallas has been long considered a potential landing spot for Thomas since Thomas bizarrely made it clear last December he’d be happy to play there someday.

-But one thought is that the Cowboys would want to figure out the future of Dez Bryant first before taking on Thomas, for whom they would only trade for if they knew they would sign him to an extension that might hit the $14 million a year range.
+But one thought is that the Cowboys would want to figure out the future of Dez Bryant first before thinking seriously about taking on Thomas, for whom they would only trade for if they knew they could sign him to an extension that might hit the $14 million a year range.
 Bryant has cap hits of $16.5 million the next two seasons and clearing out some/all of his money would seem the only logical way they could also fit in Thomas — Dallas is listed as having just over $5 million in cap space for the 2018 season at the moment.

 One report this week suggested the Cowboys will cut Bryant by the end of the NFL draft April 26-28.
 Wednesday, Dallas owner Jerry Jones said the team plans to meet with Bryant soon and figure out his future.